mondskiez/ansible_control/README.md

 # ansible_control
 This is my own Ansible deployment for Ubuntu Server servers

-Firstly, modify the host.yml to your preferred structure
+First modify the host.yml to your preferred structure.

     ansible_control/hosts.yml